The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

 \subsubsection{Synthetic discoveries of the expanding universe}

-What synthetic discoveries does the change-driver model highlight—i.e. results that reveal an evidential relationship between empirical phenomena—already detected or still-to-be-performed—and the notion of an expanding universe?
+What synthetic discoveries does the change-driver model highlight—i.e. results that reveal an evidential relationship between empirical phenomena (already detected or still to be performed) and the notion of an expanding universe?

 We can discriminate between two distinct types, negative and positive synthetic discoveries.
 Members of the former pertain to evidential or explanatory deficiencies, members of the latter, to positive explanatory or evidential achievements.